Relentless Pursuit

 Architect by trade, Rudy spent the first 20 years of his career in architectural and engineering design followed by five years in construction administration.
 When working on the Lincoln High School Renovation, he was invited to join D.E.
 Barnhart, Inc. (General Contractor of the project) in 2008, teaming up with a group of enthusiastic construction and design experts to form what later became the VDC/BIM Department in the Barnhart San Diego Headquarters (eventually acquired by Balfour Beatty).

-International BIM Award in 2015 for the “Best BIM Application in Education” category, sponsored by buildingSMART.
+This team has evolved significantly since its beginnings; very talented professionals have joined the ranks and Rudy has mentored most of them, proudly winning an International BIM Award in 2015 for the “Best BIM Application in Education” category, sponsored by buildingSMART.
 The following year, the team brought back another award in a different BIM category from the same organizers.

 As an award-winning BIM expert, Rudy travels whenever possible to continue learning and educating others about advancements in construction technology.
 Currently, as senior BIM manager on the LAX Automated People Mover (APM), Rudy leads the Virtual Design and Construction effort of the five APM stations and the Maintenance and Storage Facility (MSF).